lzhangbj/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Lin ZHANG is a senior undergraduate at Hong Kong University of Science and Technology, major in Computer Science and Mathematics.
-He has worked on Robotics, Indoor Localization, Natural Language Processing and Computer Vision.
+He was a full member of HKUST Robotics Team.
+He has won multiple competitive awards in Robotics competitions and has several research experiences on Computer Vision and Natural Language Processing.
 He aims to build an intelligent robot with human-like perception.